TudbuT/isbpl/docs/std.md

     Returns the ISBPL representation of a java class (statics and constructors are usable here)

+#### `mirrorInterpreterData ::: -> `

+    If using a native interpreter, mirror the data of it to the Java one for JIO access.

 ## >String

     Any string in ISBPL